rNintendoSwitch/MechaBowser/.github/ISSUE_TEMPLATE/requested-change.md

 ---
 name: Requested Change
-about: Use this template to make any kind of request that changes the bot
+about: Use this template to make any kind of request that changes the bot.
+Please *do not* open a regular issue not using a template.
 title: ''
 labels: ''
 assignees: MattBSG